 This coverage can help cover livestock for loss caused by freezing or smothering in blizzards or snowstorms.

 Exclusions eliminate coverage for some type of risk.
-Most insurance policies are very broad and not too specific, they use exclusions to take away coverage for unwanted risks.
-Here are some reasons coverage may be excluded:
+Here are some reasons coverages may be excluded:

-- Easy to control – if the damage could be easily prevented by an insured, that may be excluded.
-A common example would be excluding damage to personal property left out in the open caused by rain, snow, ice or sleet.
+- Easy to control.
+If the damage could be easily prevented by an insured, that may be excluded.
+A common example would be excluding damage to personal property caused by rain, snow, ice or sleet after being left out in the open.

 It is important to review your policy and ask your agent any questions you have about coverage.
 It can be hard to know exactly the type of coverage you need or want so just be upfront with your agent about your concerns.
 Schedule a SuperCheck with your Farm Bureau agent to make sure you are properly covered.